Thabo08/udacitydeepnavigation/README.md

 picking a blue one.
 The agent is considered to have successfully navigated through the environment if it has gained a cumulative score of 13 in a single episode.

 The agent that navigates the environment employs deep learning methods in learning how to achieve its goal.
-Using in Python, the problem was solved in the following ways:
+Written in Python, the problem was solved in the following ways: